Shoot The Moon (And Aim For Happy)

-Still, I stand by what I said.
-Shooting the moon is an excellent idea, both in the game and metaphorically.
+Shooting the moon is an excellent idea, both in the card game Hearts and metaphorically.

 When we’re feeling low, everything feels impossible.
 In the midst of an anxious attack – or other tough times – even the tiniest things can feel like huge stretches.